ingo/ingo.github.io/_recipes/crab_bisque.md

 author: Rian Handler
 category: Entrees
 description: A creamy and delicious crab bisque that's perfect for a special occasion or a cozy dinner at home.
+This luxurious crab bisque comes together easily for a special occasion meal or casual dinner alike.
+A seafood stock simmers with aromatics, sherry and cream before being blended silky smooth.
+Lumps of crab meat are stirred in at the end for an elegant presentation.
+Topped with a final swirl of cream, this bisque satisfies cravings in elegant fashion.
 image: crab_bisque.jpg
 size: 4-6 servings
 source: https://www.delish.com/author/15784/rian-handler/